suiet/wallet-kit/website/docs/Hooks/useWallet.md

 }
 ```

-### Get real-time connected chain (network) of wallet
+### Get the connected chain (network) of wallet

 :::caution

-Since this is a experimental feature, not all the wallet has implemented.
+Since this is not a standard feature, not all the wallet has implemented.
 Check [Can I Use](/docs/CanIUse) for further
 information.

 :::

-You can get the current connected chain of wallet, also if user switches network inside the wallet, the value would get
+Your dapp can get the current connected chain of wallet.

-updated (so-called real-time).
+:::info

-:::tip
+However, if **user switches network inside the wallet**, the value **WOULD NOT** get updated.

-By default, the "chain" initial value would be the first value of configured "chains".
+This is because Sui team suggests each dapp should separate the environments for each chain (sui:devnet, sui:testnet).

-if a wallet doesn't support wallet-standard "change" event., the "chain" value would not change!
+And the active chain returned by the connected wallet could be used to match the dapp's environment.

-If a wallet does not report its network when connecting, the "chain" value might not be correctly synced!
+In a nutshell, eliminating the need to switch network for dapp is a better user experience for a long term.
 :::

 ```tsx